 If you’re just looking to try out SUPing without the yoga, you can also rent board at Alpine or Charter Sports, located right in the Village near Maggie Pond.

 Stand Up Paddle Boarding and Kayaking on Lake Dillon

-Lake Dillon is another popular SUPing location with several beach access points, including from the Frisco and Dillon Marinas.
-Both Marinas offer paddleboard rentals which include a demonstration of paddleboarding technique.
-If you have your own paddleboard, you can put in at either marina or one of the many beach access points around the lake.
+Lake Dillon is another popular SUPing and kayaking location with several beach access points, including from the Frisco and Dillon Marinas.
+Both Marinas offer paddle board and kayak rentals which include a demonstration of paddle boarding technique if needed.
+If you have your own board or kayak, you can launch at either marina or one of the many beach access points around the lake.